Ale6995/next_portfolio/README.md

-## About
+## About me
+This is my personal portfolio
+This project is deployed using firebase hosting: visit the [live version](https://alejandro-morales.com)

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-The Purpose of this project was to practice the implementation of Aceternity components, while showcasing my skills and previous Experience.
-This project is deployed using firebase hosting: visit the [live version](https://alejandro-morales.com)

 ## Learn More